How to manage an overdrawn credit card by consolidating your debt with a balance transfer.

 - Overlimit fees.
-Typically, your card provider may charge you an overlimit fee when you go beyond your credit card limit, which is often a flat fee for the statement period although some lenders may impose the same fee for each transaction exceeding your limit.
-Following the 2012 credit card reforms, banks must disclose this fee in your contract and you have the right to opt out of the option to exceed your credit limit whenever you like.
+Typically, your card provider will charge you an overlimit fee when you go beyond your credit card limit, which is often a flat fee for the statement period although some lenders may impose the same fee for each transaction exceeding your limit.
+Banks must disclose this fee in your contract and you have the right to opt out of the option to exceed your credit limit whenever you like.
 Opting out, however, will result in your transactions being declined.

 - Declined transactions.
-If you choose to not have the option to exceed your credit limit, your card will be declined once its credit limit is exceeded.
-While the price could be embarrassing, any direct debits or automatic payments that may come through during this time will also be declined, which may result in late payment fees by your service provider or cancellation of services (such as if your electricity payment is denied).
+If you choose to not have the ability to exceed your credit limit, your card will be declined once its credit limit is exceeded.
+While this could be embarrassing, any direct debits or automatic payments that may come through during this time will also be declined, which may result in late payment fees by your service provider or cancellation of services (such as if your electricity payment is denied).

 - Interest charges.
 There is no direct interest penalty for exceeding your credit limit, but some cards deem you ineligible for interest-free days on purchases if you don’t repay your balance in full for two consecutive periods.
 This means your interest fees can be retroactively charged for the period and can mount up very quickly in the next period if you don’t repay your full balance for the current statement cycle.